towolf/towolf.github.com/docs/PsychStairCase/MinExpEntStair.markdown

 By default, a psychometric function ranging from 0% to 100% is used, as is suitable for discrimination experiments with a standard in the middle of the possible stimulus parameter range.
-For other paradigms, such as n\-AFC detection tasks, one can set the guessrate input during staircase init to 1/num\_alternatives, e.g. .5 when doing a 2IFC detection task.
+For other paradigms, such as n-AFC detection tasks, one can set the guessrate input during staircase init to 1/num\_alternatives, e.g. .5 when doing a 2IFC detection task.
 This guess rate is thus not the rate at which participants guess instead of do your task \(thats the lapse rate\), it the minimum rate of correct